 Videos are the most common format for online courses because they allow learners to see and hear the instructor explain concepts.

 CustomerHub makes it easy to host, organize, and deliver video content directly within the platform.
-Its plug-and-play feature allows you to upload your videos without worrying about complex setup.
+Its plug-and-play feature allows you to upload your videos without worrying about a complex setup.
+This is useful if you're repurposing existing courses into a new framework.

 Tips for Recording Video Content